 Both Kajabi and Podia are great for selling courses and digital products such as webinars, memberships, communities, and digital downloads.
 Podia is an affordable solution and even has a forever free plan, similar to Thinkific.
 However, Kajabi is very expensive, with pricing starting at $149/month.

 Although Podia is an all-in-one platform, it lacks depth in its offerings, whereas Kajabi is more feature-rich and well thought out.
 On the other hand, Podia embraces minimalism.
 For example, Podia’s website builder is pretty basic, and you end up also spending money on your web host.

 Kajabi is for you if you are an advanced marketer or a course creator and you need excellent marketing features to sell your products.

 Along with courses, with Kajabi you can also sell your other digital products.

 - Advanced course creation features (comparabl to Teachable).

 - Mobile app for your students to learn on the go.

-- Advanced theme customization features (access to its code editor).
+- Advanced website building and theme customization features (access to its code editor).

-I hope you found this video on Kajabi review helpful.
+I hope you found this blog post on Kajabi review helpful.